UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 Except that ASCII Racer was a lot, a lot simpler.
 It was still a lot of interesting, fun work, and it evolved into something that I didn't quite expect.
 It turned into a game where you drive in a your sports car and collect various alcoholic drinks and Martini glasses:

+{% include figure.html file="/imgs/ascii-4.gif" description="Figure 3: ASCII Racer gameplay" width="60%"%}

 I wrote the whole thing in Python, with no external dependencies.
 Everything about the game was made from scratch, and I was very proud.
-My expectations for the game was just that it's gonna be something cool that maybe I could show to my coworkers.
+My expectations for the game was just that it's gonna be something cool that I could maybe show to my coworkers.

-{% include figure.html file="/imgs/ascii-4.jpg" description="Figure 3: ASCII Racer gameplay" width="60%"%}
+But then, one night, my friend and coworker Chris

 {% include mailchimp.html source="ascii1" %}